Syrian official says so far, 77 dead in migrant boat sinking

 Syrian state-run TV quoted Health Minister Mohammed Hassan Ghabbash as saying 20 people were rescued and were being treated at al-Basel hospital in Syria’s coastal city of Tartus.
 He added that medical authorities have been on alert since Thursday afternoon to help in the search operations.

 An official at al-Basel, speaking on condition of anonymity under regulations, told The Associated Press that eight of those rescued were in intensive care.
 The official also confirmed the 77 deaths.
+There were conflicting reports on how many people were on board the vessel when it sank, with some saying at least 120.
+Details about the ship, such as its size and capacity, were also not clear.

 Lebanese Transport Minister Ali Hamie said the survivors included 12 Syrians, five Lebanese and three Palestinians.
-Eight bodies have been brought back to Lebanon, according to Lebanese Interior Minister Bassam Mawlawi, and more were expected back later Friday.
+Eight bodies have been brought back to Lebanon early Friday, according to Lebanese Interior Minister Bassam Mawlawi.

+After sunset Friday, bodies of more victims, including two Palestinians, were brought to Lebanon.
+They were taken in seven ambulances and headed south from the Arida border crossing toward the northern city of Tripoli.

 Earlier in the day, Tartus governor Abdul-Halim Khalil told the pro-government Sham FM Radio that the search was underway for more bodies off his country’s coast.
 Khalil said the boat sank on Wednesday.